victortp/auto-bombcrypto/docs/ptbr.md

 Para instalar o Auto BOMBCRYPTO, siga as etapas abaixo:

-- Abra a pasta do projeto no prompt de comando / terminal
+- Abra a pasta do projeto no prompt de comando/terminal

 ```
 cd path/to/project-folder/